3 Course Vegan Dinner Recipes for Two (Video)

 Gluten-Free Vegan Fudgy Brownies

 - Add banana mixture to dry ingredients and stir until smooth.
 Add in chopped chocolate.
-Pour batter into a lightly oiled or parchment lined 8 by 8 inch pan.
+Pour batter into a lightly oiled or parchment-lined 8 by 8-inch pan.
 Bake brownies for 20 to 25 mins.½ cup (75 g) dark chocolate

 - Serve by itself or topped with ice cream.

-- Brownies for 2: Make half the recipe and pour the batter into 2 oven safe bowls or mugs.
+- Brownies for 2: Make half the recipe and pour the batter into 2 lightly oiled, oven-safe bowls or mugs.
 Bake for 15 to 20 minutes.
 (Calories already modified in the listed total)